NickChalevas/WordPress-E-Shop/README.md

 ### Computers

 1. **Computer Model 1**
-   - Price: $XXX.XX
+   - Price: $1000.91
-   - Description: [Add a brief description here]
+   - Description: [High Performance and quality computer for gamers and students]
    - ![Computer Image](link_to_image5.jpg)
    - [Add to Cart]

 2. **Computer Model 2**
-   - Price: $XXX.XX
+   - Price: $500.5
-   - Description: [Add a brief description here]
+   - Description: [A complete package computing setup for bussiness]
    - ![Computer Image](link_to_image6.jpg)
    - [Add to Cart]